cbl-dart/cbl-dart/README.md

   - FLMutableArray
   - .etc
 - Ergonomics: Review api for ease of use
-- Create flutter plugin cbl_flutter to distribute binaries
 - Setup CI
 - Docs
   - How to redirect logs to flutter
 - cbl_flutter
   - tests
+- apple
+  - rename CBLDart framework to CouchbaseLiteDart